 Measures of Children's Emotional Health on Kidsdata.org

 Emotional health is an integral part of overall health, as physical and mental health are intricately linked (1, 2).
-Sound youth emotional health, which is more than the absence of disorders, includes effective coping skills and the ability to form positive relationships, to adapt in the face of challenges, and to function well at home, in school, and in life (1, 3).
-Positive emotional or mental health is critical to equipping young people for the challenges of growing up and living as healthy adults (1, 2).
+Sound youth mental health—which is more than the absence of disorders—includes effective coping skills and the ability to form positive relationships, to adapt in the face of challenges, and to function well at home, in school, and in life (1, 3).
+Positive emotional health is critical to equipping young people for the challenges of growing up and living as healthy adults (1, 2).

-Studies estimate that, each year, up to 1 in 5 U.S. children experience a mental disorder and about $247 billion is spent on children's mental health problems (1, 3).
-Unfortunately, the majority of youth who need mental health treatment do not receive it, and mental health problems in childhood often have effects into adulthood (1, 3, 4).
+Mental disorders affect as many as 1 in 5 U.S. children each year and are some of the most costly conditions to treat—mental health problems among young people under age 24 cost the U.S. an estimated $247 billion annually (1, 3).
+Unfortunately, the majority of young people who need mental health treatment do not receive it, and mental health problems in childhood often have negative effects in adulthood (1, 3, 4).

 Depression is one of the most common emotional health problems among youth, with an estimated 11% of U.S. adolescents diagnosed with depression by age 18 (4).
-A recent study found that depression accounted for 44% of all pediatric mental health hospital admissions, costing $1.33 billion (5).
-In 2016, 30% of high school students nationwide reported persistent feelings of sadness or hopelessness—one indicator of depression (6).
-Youth with depression are more likely to engage in suicidal behavior, drop out of school, use alcohol or drugs, and have unsafe sexual activity, in addition to having difficulties with school and relationships (4, 6).
+One study found that depression accounted for 44% of all pediatric mental health hospital admissions in 2009, costing $1.33 billion (5).
+In 2015, 30% of high school students nationwide reported persistent feelings of sadness or hopelessness—one indicator of depression (6).
+Youth with depression are more likely to exhibit suicidal behavior, drop out of school, use alcohol or drugs, and engage in unsafe sexual activity, in addition to having difficulties with school and relationships (4, 6).

-For more information on emotional health, see kidsdata.org’s Research & Links section.
+For more information on children's emotional health, see kidsdata.org’s Research & Links section.

 4. Avenevoli, S., et al. (2015).
 Major depression in the National Comorbidity Survey—Adolescent Supplement: Prevalence, correlates, and treatment.
 Journal of the American Academy of Child and Adolescent Psychiatry, 54(1), 37-44.e2.
 Retrieved from: http://www.jaacap.com/article/S0890-8567(14)00732-1/

-In 2013-14, 21% of California youth ages 12-17 reported needing help for emotional or mental health problems, such as feeling sad, anxious, or nervous, up from 17% in 2005.
-Among those who reported needing help, approximately a third (35%) reported receiving counseling.
-According to 2011-12 parent reports, an estimated 63% of California children ages 2-17 who needed mental health treatment or counseling received services in the previous 12 months, with county-level estimates ranging from 53% to 67%.
+An estimated 21% of California youth ages 12-17 needed help for emotional or mental health problems (such as feeling sad, anxious, or nervous) in 2013-2014, up from 17% in 2005.
+Among those who needed help, approximately one-third (35%) received counseling.
+According to 2011-2012 parent reports, an estimated 63% of California children ages 2-17 who needed mental health treatment or counseling received services in the previous year, with county-level estimates ranging from 53% to 67%.

 Experts recommend promoting mental wellness in addition to preventing and treating mental illness (1, 5).
 Mental wellness is influenced by socioeconomic, biological, and environmental factors, and promoting positive emotional health requires coordinated, cross-sector strategies that address influences at both the individual and community levels (1, 5).